Brian K. Hudson | 505.312.3123 | email@example.com

 In this first-year writing course, students moved through the process of researching a topic, assessing sources, and synthesizing information into a thesis-driven research paper.

 We provided tutoring assistance to an interdisciplinary group of students.
 I helped launch the writing center at the Broken Arrow campus.
 I created and taught MLA workshops, created a sign-in database, designed and launched the website, documented and implemented procedures, and promoted the center.

 In this 3000-level literature class, students studied several forms of literature and various means of analysis.
 I assisted Dr. John Mercer with instruction.
 I prepared and taught lessons, graded essays, gave feedback on student drafts, administered study sessions, and gave one-on-one student writing assistance.

 Other Teaching Experience

-In this public G.E.D. course, students studied material for their high-school equivalency diplomas.
+In this public G.E.D. course, I helped students study material and learn test-taking strategies to complete their high-school equivalency diplomas.

 Chair.
 Digital Pedagogy Committee.
 CNM.
 2018-present.